dwmkerr/hacker-laws/README.md

 >
 > (Jeff Bezos)

-Jeff Bezos believes that regardless of the size of the company, teams should be no larger than what two pizzas can feed.
-This belief is rooted in the fact that as the team size increases linearly, the links between people grow exponentially; thus the cost of coordinating and communicating also grows exponentially.
+This rule suggests that regardless of the size of the company, teams should be small enough to be fed by two pizzas.
+Attributed to Jeff Bezos and Amazon, this belief is suggests that large teams are inherently inefficient.
+This is supported by the fact that as the team size increases linearly, the links between people increases exponentially; thus the cost of coordinating and communicating also grows exponentially.
+If this cost of coordination is essentially overhead, then smaller teams should be preferred.

 The number of links between people can be expressed as `n(n-1)/2` where n = number of people.